 18 November 2009

-This Bill would ban the practice of short selling of shares and force pension funds and their trustees to disclose any loans of their shares used for short selling, including the fees earned in such cases.
-It would also require banks and building societies to offer current and savings accounts to retail customers free of charge when the accounts are in credit.
-The aim is to increase transparency and protect consumers.
+This Bill would ban the practice of short selling of shares and require pension funds and their trustees to disclose any loans of their shares used for short selling, including the fees received.
+It would also require banks and building societies to offer current and savings accounts to retail customers free of charge when those accounts are in credit.

 Generated 21 February 2026